-We have learned so much in performing man boob surgery in New York for more than thirty years, and we love sharing with people in the forums on gynecomastia.org.
+We have learned so much in performing man boob surgery for more than three decades, and we love sharing with people in the forums on gynecomastia.org.
 We spend lots of time answering questions from guys before surgery, and we spend almost as much energy talking post-surgery patients off the ledge.
 Too much tissue removed?
 Not enough?
 Lopsided swelling?
 Lumpy scarring?
 All these and other post-op happenings can lead to high anxiety.

 One thing that sometimes causes patients to panic is when they perceive their chest looks too flat or even concave.
 We can think of three main conditions that might have a guy thinking his results looks sunken.